JGRennison/OpenTTD-patches/README.md

 There are not generally savegame compatible with anything else, except for loading of trunk savegame versions at or before the point where the branch diverged from trunk.
 All other load attempts may result in undefined behaviour.
 The *feature-sx* branches use the savegame framework in the *save_ext* branch.

+#### Compiler requirements

+As of v0.15.0, C++11 support is required.
+The minimum supported compiler versions are:
+* GCC: 4.7
+* clang: 3.3
+Sufficienty up-to-date versions of other compiler toolchains including MSVC and ICC should also work.